data-analysis

 How Fast Do Solar Panels Actually Degrade?

-NREL's meta-analysis of field performance data (Jordan & Kurtz, 2012; updated Jordan et al., 2022) is the most comprehensive study of real-world solar panel degradation ever published, covering systems across multiple continents, climates, and technology generations.
+NREL's meta-analysis of field performance data (Jordan & Kurtz, 2012; updated Jordan et al., 2022) is the most comprehensive study of real-world panel degradation ever published, covering systems across multiple continents, climates, and technology generations.

 Source: Jordan & Kurtz (NREL, 2012), Jordan et al. (NREL, 2022)

-Modern tier-1 manufacturers (LONGi, Trina Solar, JA Solar, Jinko) now warrant panels at 0.4 - 0.45% annual degradation in their linear power warranties - a significant improvement over the 0.7%/year warranties common before 2015.
+Modern tier-1 manufacturers (LONGi, Trina Solar, JA Solar, Jinko) now warrant panels at 0.4 - 0.45% annual degradation in their linear power warranties, up from the 0.7%/year warranties common before 2015.
 LONGi's Hi-MO 6 series is warranted at minimum 88.1% output at year 25 (LONGi, 2024), implying a maximum degradation rate of ~0.43%/year.

 What Physical Changes Happen as Panels Age?